snovakovic/s.js/README.md

 #### last
-Returns last element of array that match the condition in callback function or undefined if there is no match. if no condition is passed it returns last element of array
+Returns last element of array that match the condition in callback function or undefined if there is no match. if no condition is passed it returns last element of array.

 ```javascript
 s.last([1,1,2,3,2,1,3]); //=> 3